MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 You can isolate instances of multiple queries by turning off specific parts of the query process to isolate where the duplicate requests are coming from.
 For example, if you start:

-* In the Power Query Editor
+* In the Power Query editor
 * With the firewall disabled
 * With background analysis disabled
-* \[Optional] Doing a Table.Buffer
+* \[Optional] Doing a `Table.Buffer`

-In this example, you’ll have only a single M evaluation that happens when you refresh the Power Query Editor preview.
+In this example, you’ll have only a single M evaluation that happens when you refresh the Power Query editor preview.
 If the duplicate requests occur at this point, then they’re somehow inherent in the way the query is authored.
 If not, and if you enable the settings above one-by-one, you can then observe at what point the duplicate requests start occurring.

 The following sections describe these steps in more detail.

-### Set up Power Query Editor
+### Set up Power Query editor

-You don't need to reconnect or recreate your query, just open the query you want to test in the Power Query Editor.
+You don't need to reconnect or recreate your query, just open the query you want to test in the Power Query editor.
 You can [duplicate the query](queries-pane.md#duplicating-a-query) in the editor if you don't want to mess with the existing query.

 ### Disable the data privacy firewall